Skip to main content

 Yes, you can and should take a prenatal vitamin while trying to conceive.
 Starting 3 months before conception lets folate, iron, and Vitamin D build up in your body.
 Both partners benefit from a quality multi at this stage, since male nutrient status also affects sperm quality and fertility.

 Men's fertility supplements can be worth it for some patients, but quality varies a lot.
 Zinc, selenium, CoQ10, omega-3s, and Vitamin D have the strongest data for sperm quality.
-We tailor the recommendation to lab work, not to a generic "TTC" (trying to conceive) box on the shelf.
+We personalize the recommendation to lab work, not to a generic "TTC" (trying to conceive) box on the shelf.

 Avoid high-dose vitamin A as retinol, ashwagandha, vitex, Saint John's Wort, and most herbal weight-loss or "detox" blends in pregnancy.
 Many bodybuilding and pre-workout blends also contain ingredients not safe for pregnancy.
 Always confirm each bottle with your OB.

-Fish oil from a clean, third-party tested source is generally considered safe in pregnancy and is often recommended for the DHA component, which supports fetal brain development.
+Fish oil from a pure, third-party tested source is generally considered safe in pregnancy and is often recommended for the DHA component, which supports fetal brain development.
 Look for an IFOS or USP seal and a low oxidation score.
 We aim for at least 200 to 300 mg of DHA per day from food and supplement combined.

-Yes, Vitamin D is recommended during pregnancy, especially in Philadelphia, where winter sun exposure is limited.
+Yes, Vitamin D is recommended during pregnancy, particularly in Philadelphia, where winter sun exposure is limited.
 Many patients need 2,000 to 5,000 IU per day to reach an optimal blood level (often a 25-OH Vitamin D over 40 ng/mL).
 We dose by lab value, not by a one-size pill.

 Prenatal vitamins can interact with thyroid medication because the iron and calcium in many prenatals block absorption of levothyroxine.
 We separate the two by at least 4 hours and monitor TSH and Free T4 closely throughout pregnancy.